 Some people have mood changes or feel low or depressed when taking tamoxifen.
 You may also find it harder to think clearly or to concentrate.
-Let your clinical team know if this is a problem, especially if you feel low most of the time or think you may be depressed.
+Let your doctor or nurse know if this is a problem, especially if you feel low most of the time or think you may be depressed.